VariableExp0rt/rego_snippets_and_policies/README.md

 #### Note: In order to enforce policies on "DELETE" operations you will need to edit the ValidatingWebhookConfiguration spec to include this operation.

 The folder above for Gatekeeper will be used to provide example rules (outside of those that already exist in the Gatekeeper project repository).
+I will also be using this folder for testing out the new policy tool "konstraint" by jpreese :) (when I've got some time to be thorough!).

 ### Kube-mgmt